fresho-dev/mancha/README.md

 NOTE: This does not apply to variables defined via `:data` attribute, which always set a new variable for the newly created renderer.

-Renderers also have a `$parent` and `$root` attributes.
+Renderers also have a `$parent`, `$rootRenderer` and `$rootNode` attributes.
 The `$parent` attribute references the immediate ancestor renderer if any, or it's `null` otherwise.
-The `$root` attribute references the root renderer where `mancha` was mounted, which could be a self-reference.
+The `$rootRenderer` attribute references the root renderer where `mancha` was mounted, which could be a self-reference.
+Finally, the `$rootNode` attribute references the HTML node where `mancha` was mounted.

+While evaluating expressions, there will also be an `$elem` attribute which references the current element being rendered or, in the case of events, the element dispatching the event as well as the corresponding `$event` attribute.

 ## Styling